70 Casseroles That Will Make You Feel Like a Kid Again

 Easy Cheesy Loaded Grits

-A tasty bowl of grits inspired me to develop my own recipe with sausage, green chiles and cheeses.
-It just might be better than the original. —Joan Hallford, North Richland Hills, Texas
+A tasty bowl of grits inspired me to develop my own recipe with sausage, green chiles and cheeses. —Joan Hallford, North Richland Hills, Texas

 Chicken & Swiss Casserole